javadsabbagh/kata-rust/RustPrimer/trait/trait-object.md

 // let b: &Foo = &a;
 let b = TraitObject {
-    // data存储实际值的引用
+     // data stores a reference to the actual value
      data: &a,
-    // vtable存储实际类型实现Foo的方法
+     // vtable stores the actual type to implement the method of Foo
      vtable: &Foo_for_String_vtable
 };

 // let y: &Foo = x;